xynoan/QORA/README.md

 P.S.
 If something went wrong, feel free to google it.

 P.P.S.
-For best experience, use desktop.
+For best experience, use desktop with the resolution of 1368 x 639.
 ## Technologies Used:
 - HTML
 - CSS